sitewhere/sitewhere-documentation/docs/platform/architecture.md

 ### Centralized Configuration Management with Apache ZooKeeper

-SiteWhere 2.0 moves system configuration from the filesystem into [Apache ZooKeeper](https://zookeeper.apache.org/) to allow for a centralized approach to configuration management.
+SiteWhere 2.0 moves system configuration to [Apache ZooKeeper](https://zookeeper.apache.org/) which allows configuration management to be externalized and made highly-available.
 ZooKeeper contains a hierarchical structure which represents the configuration for one or more SiteWhere instances and all of the microservices that are used to realize them.

 Each microservice has a direct connection to ZooKeeper and uses the